Meet The Team

 Jimena Paratcha

-Jimena Paratcha is an active Community Leader and Transformative events Producer.
+Jimena Paratcha is an active Community Leader and Transformative Events Producer.
 As Founder of Action for Brazil's Children Trust with 22 project partners in 5 major cities of Brazil, Jimena guided the NGO to become a founding partner of Street Child United, a global platform voicing the rights of young people at risk around the world.
-After 20 years working in the social justice sector, Jimena turned towards the emerging environmental crisis campaigning for Ecocide Law alongside Polly Higgins and becoming a Trustee of TreeSisters.
-Jimena's love and gratitude to the land, trees and waters has encouraged her to continue raising awareness and funds whilst building networks to encourage positive change.
+After 20 years working in the social justice sector, Jimena turned towards the emerging environmental crisis, campaigning for Ecocide Law alongside Polly Higgins and becoming a Trustee of TreeSisters.
+Jimena's love and gratitude to the land, trees and waters have encouraged her to continue raising awareness and funds whilst building networks to encourage positive change.

 Paul Powlesland

 Paul Powlesland is a civil barrister, environmental activist and storyteller who is shaking up what it means to be a lawyer in a time of environmental crisis.
-After practicing as a barrister in London for a decade, Paul realised the urgent need to create greater respect and protection for the natural environment within our legal system.
+After practising as a barrister in London for a decade, Paul realised the urgent need to create greater respect and protection for the natural environment within our legal system.
 He therefore founded Lawyers for Nature to represent the natural world and all who are seeking to defend it.
 He writes and speaks on legal rights for the natural world, as well as representing the natural world (including trees and rivers) in the courts as best he can within the current legal framework.
 He has a natural affinity for water, lives on a boat and has founded a community project to restore a river in East London.

 Rachel Millward